Deep Spring Formation: Paleobiota

 The first organism to be described from the Deep Spring Formation in 2014 was Elainabella in the Esmeralda Member, an enigmatic alga with similarities to green algae, suggesting that part of the formation was at one point a shallow marine environment or a microbial reef community.
-More organisms would be described in 2016, most of which are ichnogenus' like Planolites, and even some tubular forms, like Wutubus, expanding not only the stratigraphic range of some of these forms, but also their biogeographic range.
+From there, more organisms would be described and named from this formation, most of which are ichnogenera like Planolites, alongside some hyoliths within Cambrian sections, and even a myriad of tubular forms within the Ediacaran sections, like Wutubus and Saarina, expanding not only the stratigraphic range of some of these forms, but also their biogeographic range.